This article focuses on a spouse’s right to compensation for his or her spouse’s death.

-Biggest Factor That Affects Compensation Amount for a Spouse’s Death Caused By Negligence
+Biggest Factor That Affects Compensation Amount for a Spouse’s Wrongful Death

 The biggest factor that determines the likely payout is usually the amount of available insurance coverage.
 Without insurance, the liable party may not have enough money to pay for the spouse’s pain, suffering and other damages.